DChrome/platform-starter-kit/docs/tasks/007-local-platform-dev-loop.md

 This ensures:

-* independence from `master` vs `main`,
+* independence from `master` vs `main`
-* predictable behavior across environments,
+* predictable behavior across environments
-* no branch-specific state stored in Git.
+* no branch-specific state stored in Git

-Branch selection for local testing is an **operator action**, not a declarative environment change.

 ---